bssw-tutorial/simple-heateq/README.md

   * Keep only small instruction-lists in main() (and other imperative functions like simulate()).
 This allows later code to organize sequences of instruction-listing code.

+  * Minimize loops and function calls in python.
+    Rely on the numpy external module API instead.

 The included code also provides a demonstration of make and cmake build styles.
 The cmake build includes